Internships in Sydney

 *Additional visa restrictions may apply and CIEE will advise students as part of the early application process.

-Step 1: Complete KU application by Feb.
-1st.
+Step 1: Complete KU application.
 Below is a list of the required documents and questionnaires.

 a.
 Statement of Purpose